alisonands2000/alisonands2000/README.md

 This account is where I keep all my relevant projects.
-I actively contribute to my primary account: [](alisonands)
+I actively contribute to my primary account: [alisonands](github.com/alisonands)

 <!--
 **alisonands2000/alisonands2000** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.